Music of Nepal: Newa music

 Newa music, also called Newar Music, is a form of traditional music developed in Nepal by the Newars.
 The music has its roots in classical Hindu and Buddhist music and evolved with the incorporation of folk music of the Kathmandu valley and its peripheries.
 Instruments used are mainly percussion and wind instruments.
 Notable Newar singer Narayan Gopal.
 Regarded one of the cultural icons in Nepal, he is referred as "Swar Samrat" (Nepali: स्वर सम्राट, meaning: Emperor of Voice) in Nepali music.
 He is also known as "Tragedy King" owing to his numerous tragedy songs."Dhime" a traditional drum, is used by the Newar People in many occasions.

+At the end of 2005, The Lakhey (First Newa Metal Band)(Navras Shrestha) Recorded their First Newa Metal Song - Dhampa tacha.

 Gurung music

 Gurungs have an ancient tradition of Rodhi where young people meet, sing and dance to folk songs, and share their views.
 Young men and women at Rodhi often sing the Dohori.
-Some musical dances like Ghantu and Chudka are still in existence, and is performed in many Gurung villages.
+Some musical dances like Ghantu Jhorra, Chudka, yanimaya, salaijyo, sorathi, thoda bhaka are still in existence, and is performed in many Gurung villages.
 These dance forms are centuries old and are performed either solo or in a group.
 Music also plays a big role in the Gurung ritual of Argum, which is performed when someone in the community dies.
-Notable Gurung singer - Khem Raj Gurung.
+Notable Gurung singer - Khem Raj Gurung, Jyoti Gurung.